Atmerek/CrossplayProject/README.md

 # The Crossplay Project Source
-This repository contains the sources of both the Minecraft and Roblox sides of the crossplay.
+This repository contains the source code for both the Minecraft and Roblox sides of the Crossplay Project.

 ![logo](https://crossplayproject.xyz/assets/img/logo.png)
 # Minecraft Side

 ## Overview
-The Minecraft side features the CrossplayPackage plugin; a package containing 4 of our smaller plugins.
+The Minecraft side features the CrossplayPackage plugin; a package containing 5 of our smaller plugins.

 The plugin hosts a Spark webserver on port `4567` (configurable).

 ## Plugin Compilation from Source

 To compile the plugin from source, follow these steps:

-1.**Install IntelliJ IDEA**: If you haven't already, download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+1. **Install IntelliJ IDEA**: If you haven't already, download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/).

-2.**Download the CrossplayPackage Directory**: Obtain the source code directory for CrossplayPackage.
+2. **Download the CrossplayPackage Directory**: Obtain the source code directory for CrossplayPackage.

-3.**Open as IntelliJ Project**:
+3. **Open as IntelliJ Project**:
    - Launch IntelliJ IDEA.
    - Open the CrossplayPackage directory as an IntelliJ project.

-4.**Build the Plugin**:
+4. **Build the Plugin**:
    - Go to **Build** > **Build Artifacts** in the IntelliJ menu.
    - Select the action **Build**.

-5.**Locate the Compiled JAR**:
+5. **Locate the Compiled JAR**:
    - After the build process completes, the compiled `.jar` file will be located in the `out/artifacts` folder within your IntelliJ project directory.

 ## Endpoints

 ### /blocks

-- **Description**: Retrieves all blocks in a specified chunk.
+- **Description**: Retrieves all blocks in specified chunk(s).
 - **Method**: GET
 - **Arguments**: chunkX (int), chunkZ (int)
 - **Response**: JSON array of blocks in the chunk from height -1 to 319.

-#### Example request:
+#### Example request for a single chunk:
 ```sh
 curl http://<server-ip>:4567/blocks?chunkX=0&chunkZ=0
 ```

-#### Example request 2:
+#### Example request for multiple chunks (3x3 grid with center at 0,0):
 ```sh
 curl http://<server-ip>:4567/blocks?chunkX=-1,1&chunkZ=-1,1
 ```